ITPUG/2020.pgday.it/_posts/2020-01-16-call_for_papers.en.markdown

 __Important:__ There is no guarantee that your proposal will be included in the event schedule.

-The Technical Committee will select the most interesting proposals received and will inform the candidates no later than February 22th, 2020 .
+The Technical Committee will select the most exciting proposals received and will inform the candidates no later than February 22th, 2020.

 __Questions?__
 Please send an email with your questions or comments to [pgday@itpug.org](mailto:pgday@itpug.org)